Zylann/godot_voxel/doc/source/quick_start.md

 1.3) Select the terrain node again, and in the `Terrain` menu on top of the viewport, click `Re-generate`.
 At this point you should start to see a terrain made of cubes appear in the editor viewport.

 2) The terrain is not setup to appear in-game yet, so there is some extra setup needed.
-Add a `Camera` node, and elevate it so it's above the terrain.
+Add a `Camera3D` node, and elevate it so it's above the terrain.
 You may also want to angle it a bit downward to see more of the landscape.

 3) Add a `VoxelViewer` node under the camera.
 When the game runs, this node will tell the voxel engine where to generate voxels, as the camera moves around.